Skip to main content

 Auto-detected

-A public non-slice struct field with no db tag (whose type is not a known value type such as time.Time) is automatically treated as BelongsTo.
-The foreign key column name on the current table is derived as SchemaNameTransformer(fieldName) + "_id".
+A public non-slice struct field with no db tag is automatically treated as BelongsTo only when the related type declares a primary key and the inferred foreign key column exists on the current table.
+The foreign key column name is derived as SchemaNameTransformer(fieldName) + "_id".

 type Post struct {